AAnirudh07/Deepreach-2D-System/deepreach_paper_analysis.md

 ## Limitations and Extensions
-This section outlines a fre limitations of the DeepReach framework and suggests possible extensions, with a focus on safety and computational efficiency.
+This section outlines a few limitations of the DeepReach framework and suggests possible extensions, with a focus on safety and computational efficiency.

 ### Safety